Casper-Guo/Armchair-Strategist/README.md

 # F1-Data-Visualization
-A repository of engineered F1 data and visualization tools.
+A repository for engineered F1 data and visualization tools.

 Website being built in this [repo](https://github.com/brianmakesthings/F1-Web-Server.git).